richavijayvargiya/Device-Fleet-Management/README.md

 }
 Generate stubs (optional):

-# Python client stubs
-python -m grpc_tools.protoc -Iproto \
-  --python_out=python_cli \
-  --grpc_python_out=python_cli \
-  proto/device_fleet_management.proto

-# C++ server stubs (requires grpc plugins installed)
-protoc -I proto device_fleet_management.proto \
-  --grpc_out=cpp_server --plugin=protoc-gen-grpc=`which grpc_cpp_plugin` \
-  --cpp_out=cpp_server
-5. Architecture Overview
+**Architecture Overview**
 Core idea: A thin Python CLI interacts with a stateless C++ backend service.
 The backend maintains in-memory (or pluggable) state for devices and actions.

 Data flow: 1.
 User selects an operation in the CLI (1–5).
 2. CLI collects required input (e.g., device ID, action ID) and sends a request to the server over gRPC.
 3. Server validates input, performs the requested operation, and returns a response.
 4. CLI prints the result and returns to the main menu until the user exits.

 Components: - C++ Backend: Implements DeviceFleetService with operations for register/remove/list/get/update. - Python CLI: Provides interactive menu, serializes user input into request messages, displays responses. - Transport: gRPC preferred (typed contracts via .proto).
-HTTP/JSON can be used initially for simplicity.

 Deployment model: Local development on Linux; extendable to containerized deployments (Docker) and remote services.

-6. CLI Usage — Detailed Examples for All API Functions When you run the CLI, you will see:
+**CLI Usage — Detailed Examples for All API Functions** When you run the CLI, you will see:

 Select service to call: